MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 ## Troubleshooting users missing from search

-An organization's Power Users can only search for users within their own organization's Dev Center account.
+An organization's Power Users can only search for users within their own organization's Partner Center account.
 For Engagement Owners, if the engagement has named organizations, the search for users will be limited to users within the named organizations.

 If the users are not appearing in the search results for your engagement:
-- verify if users have been added to the organization’s account in Dev Center.
+- verify if users have been added to the organization’s account in Partner Center.
 If not, work with the **Administrator** of your organization account to add missing users.
-See [Add users to your Dev Center account](https://docs.microsoft.com/en-us/windows/uwp/publish/add-users-groups-and-azure-ad-applications#add-users-to-your-dev-center-account) article for the detailed instructions.
+See [Add users to your Partner Center account](https://docs.microsoft.com/en-us/windows/uwp/publish/add-users-groups-and-azure-ad-applications#add-users-to-your-dev-center-account) article for the detailed instructions.
-- It is possible that the organization has more than one Dev Center organization account (seller ID) in Dev Center.
+- It is possible that the organization has more than one Partner Center organization account (seller ID) in Partner Center.
 Be sure the appropriate organization has been added to the engagement and that the appropriate users are in that organization.
 If the organization is incorrect, please contact your Microsoft Engagement Owner.

 ## How to remove users